 Best known for:

-Sean Lock is an English comedian and actor.
+Sean Lock was an English comedian and actor, sadly passing 18th August 2021.

 Sean Lock began his comedy career as a stand-up comedian, and won the British Comedy Award in 2000 in the category of Best Live Comic, and was nominated for the Perrier Comedy Award.